The DCE's Clearing Department and Clearing System

 The DCE has put into practice a same-day debt-free clearing system, namely a daily mark-to-market system.
 Upon the completion of the day's trading, the exchange will, according to the day's settlement price, settle the profits and losses, trading margins and other fees for all contracts.
 The amounts payable and receivable will then be transferred to and from the corresponding member settlement reserves.

-Settlement Reserve Fund refers to the settlement account funds prepared in advance by the member for trading settlements to be used at the exchange.
+Clearing deposit refers to the settlement account funds prepared in advance by the member for trading settlements to be used at the exchange.
 These funds are not occupied by the contract margins.

 Trading margin refers to the settlement account funds prepared by the member for ensuring that all contracts are fulfilled.
 These funds are occupied by the contract margins.
 After a transaction has been carried out, the exchange will deduct a certain percentage of the contract value from both parties' trading margins.